vvidyasree0401/WGS-analysis/README.md

-# UPEC Whole Genome Sequencing (WGS) Analysis
+# Bacterial Whole Genome Sequencing (WGS) Analysis

-A reproducible bioinformatics workflow for the whole-genome sequencing (WGS) analysis of **Uropathogenic *Escherichia coli* (UPEC)** using publicly available sequencing data.
-This project demonstrates the complete bacterial WGS analysis pipeline, from raw reads to genomic characterization.
+A reproducible bioinformatics workflow for the analysis of bacterial whole-genome sequencing (WGS) data using publicly available datasets.
+This repository demonstrates a complete bacterial WGS analysis pipeline, from raw sequencing reads to genome assembly, annotation, and downstream genomic characterization.

 ## Workflow